An equivalence between critical points for rank constraints versus low-rank factorizations: Main result

-However, we cannot hope for the converse to be true, since FOSPs of $\g$ can exhibit some counterintuitive behavior that does not arise in the full-dimensional problem.
+Comparing to the first-order optimality conditions for the original (full-dimensional) objective function $\f(X)$, given in~\eqnref{CP_fulldim}, we obtain the following result (which requires no proof): \begin{lemma} Let $(A,B)\in\R^{m\times r}\times \R^{n\times r}$.
+If $X=AB^\top$ is a critical point of $\min_{\rank(X)\leq r}\f(X)$, then the pair $(A,B)$ is a FOSP of the factorized objective function $\g(A,B)$. \end{lemma} However, we cannot hope for the converse to be true, since FOSPs of $\g$ can exhibit some counterintuitive behavior that does not arise in the full-dimensional problem.
 A well-known example is the pair $(A,B)=(\mathbf{0}_{m\times r},\mathbf{0}_{n\times r})$.
-This point is always a FOSP of the factorized problem, but in general $X=\mathbf{0}_{m\times n}$ does not correspond to a stationary point of projected gradient descent (and indeed, will be far from optimal).
-From this trivial example, we see that considering only the first-order conditions of $\g$ is not sufficient to understand the correspondence between the projected and the factorized forms of the problem.
-We will therefore consider second-order stationary points (SOSPs) of the factorized problem, which are characterized by the conditions
+This point is always a FOSP of the factorized problem, but in general $X=\mathbf{0}_{m\times n}$ does not correspond to a critical point of $\f(X)$ (and indeed, will be far from optimal).
+From this trivial example, we see that considering only the first-order conditions of $\g$ is not sufficient to understand the correspondence between the full-dimensional and the factorized forms of the problem.
+We will therefore next consider second-order stationary points (SOSPs), or critical points, of the factorized problem, which are characterized by the conditions